How can my family members and I receive medical care in our country of residence?

 - Do you live in another treaty country?
 In that case you will receive an E106.

 Submit the document/form to a local health insurance fund in the country in which you and your family members live.
-That health insurance fund will determine which family members are included under your policy and will notify us.
+Also, register your family members immediately with that fund.
+You do not need a separate document/form for your family members.
+The local health insurance fund will then determine which family members are included under your policy and will notify us.

 You and any co-insured family members will usually then receive a health insurance card or proof of registration from that health insurance fund.
 This entitles you to the same care as residents of your country of residence who are insured there.
 Your family members are only definitively registered if your health insurance fund notifies us that this is the case.
 From that point on your family members will be registered with us as your co-insured parties.
 We will inform you of this by letter.